Frequently Asked Questions

 Can I park on campus without a permit?

-No. Permits are required 24 hours a day.
+No. Permits are required 24 hours a day, seven days a week.

 If I am a visitor on campus, where can I park?